Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Juni 2026 16.59.21 UTC
+- WIB: Rabu, 17 Juni 2026 20.52.28 UTC
-- WITA: Rabu, 17 Juni 2026 17.59.21 UTC
+- WITA: Rabu, 17 Juni 2026 21.52.28 UTC
-- WIT: Rabu, 17 Juni 2026 18.59.21 UTC
+- WIT: Rabu, 17 Juni 2026 22.52.28 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational